 It was something I had been thinking about for a while and, after discovering other writers were having similar thoughts, I was encouraged to write about the topic.

 It would have been easy to use this article to position myself as an expert on writing authentic content and provide a 10-step guide on authenticity.

 But that wouldn’t have been honest and it certainly wouldn’t have been authentic.

 Being honest can be good, it shows integrity – it just has to be relevant to the topic.

 Quality over quantity

 Writing authentic content is actually easy.
-It just requires a little bit of thought and consideration before the writing begins, but it’s worth it to put something of value out into the world.
+It just requires some thought and consideration before the writing begins.

 Looking for a copywriter?
 Get in touch at email@example.com.